 Per §463.20(d)(4) in the WIOA Regulations, the extent to which applications demonstrate alignment to the strategy and goals of the local plan must be considered.
 Local Workforce Development Boards will be provided an opportunity to make recommendations on the applications specifically for the purpose of aligning the application to the local plan.
 Please see Attachment F for the Local Workforce Development Board Alignment Review Tool that will be used.

-Should an eligible provider submit an application to serve more than one Local Workforce Development Area, scores associated with the Local Workforce Development Board review will be averaged and applied in scoring.
 Applicants may be asked to make adjustments to better align with the Local Workforce Development Areas plan(s) prior to final award.

 Local Workforce Development Board Comments: